aanchal22/exam-1/README.md

 The solutions content of this file below will be updated according to [the instructions](instructions/instructions.md).

-**Make sure that all spreadsheet formulae and SQL commands you enter onto this page work exactly as written.**
+**Make sure that all spreadsheet formulae and SQL commands you enter onto this page work exactly as written, including semi-colons where necessary.**

 ## Solutions